-Fact 1.
-What’s the big deal about intermixability?
+What’s the big deal?
 Surely all paints can be mixed together?

 Compatibility is the key word; all parts of the formulation need to work together.
 This can be relatively easily done within similar types of acrylic paint, when the values are roughly the same, but when you're crossing formats, consistencies and delivery systems, 100% compatibility is not easy to achieve.

-The difference is the width and scope of the Liquitex collection - we make a truly diverse range of acrylic formats and consistencies.
-Innovation is at the heart of our company and we’re always looking to bring you new ways to work with acrylics.
+The difference is the width and scope of the Liquitex collection - no one else makes such a diverse range of acrylic formats and consistencies.
+We’re always looking to bring you new ways to work with acrylics.
 Imagine how easy it would be to make two fluid paints that work together.
 But then imagine the complexities of ensuring that an ink and a spray paint work together.
-Each of our ranges delivers 100% intermixability across formulation chemistry – from the ultra-fluidity of Acrylic Ink to Spray Paint, Acrylic Marker, effects mediums, Basics color and Acrylic Gouache.
-It’s what drives us.
+Each of our ranges delivers 100% compatibility across formulation chemistry – from the ultra-fluidity of Acrylic Ink to the deftness of Spray Paint.

 It’s about guaranteeing you a stable mix when you're painting with any Liquitex acrylics.
 And achieving an archival result so that your work remains as you intended it for now and in the future under normal gallery conditions, no matter which of our paints you used.

-When developing a new Liquitex formula, our chemists have intermixability at the core of everything they do – when thinking about consistency, delivery system, finish or colour.
-If it doesn’t work with all of our mediums or paints, then we won’t consider it.
+When developing a new Liquitex formula, our chemists have a lot to think about... pigment, consistency, delivery system, finish and stability.
+But if it doesn’t work with all of our mediums or paints, then we won’t consider it.
 Every element of the formula is chosen with extreme care, with an inherent knowledge of acrylic chemistry.
 Each of the raw materials – from wetting agent to pigment – will affect compatibility.
 The elements are chosen, mixed and tested at each stage in the lab, and combined with each of the other products in the range – both Professional and Basics - to ensure they don’t fight each other.
 Successful formulas have binder systems that are compatible but not necessarily the same.